Skip to main content

 What should I wear to my massage session, and during my massage should I leave my clothes on or get fully undressed?

 At Lakeview Massage & Therapy, we strive to keep our clients to be completely comfortable at all times.
 Our licensed massage therapists will always practice industry guideline draping techniques.
 Draping is where the massage therapist folds and tucks the towel or sheet around your body, only exposing the areas that will be worked on.
 Many regular clients prefer to be fully undressed with draping, but if you feel more comfortable leaving your undergarments on, that is totally fine -- and you will still be draped.
-If you choose to wear clothing, be sure to wear loose-fitting attire, such as gym shorts, so the therapists are able to move, or stretch you as needed.
+If you choose to wear clothing, be sure to wear loose-fitting attire, such as gym shorts, so the therapists are able to move and stretch you as needed.

 How do I prep for my massage appointment?

 Showering that day is preferable, not only for the massage therapist, but when your skin is clean, it will better absorb the lotions and oils used during your massage.
-You do not have to have freshly shaved legs.

 What is included in my session time?